camillo81/learning-python/README.md

-# STRUPHY (STRUcture-Preserving HYbrid) code
+# Welcome to STRUPHY

-STRUPHY is a project for simulating kinetic-MHD (magneto-hydrodynamic) hybrid models of variuos flavours using conforming finite element methods (cFEM).
+The STRUPHY (STRUcture-Preserving HYbrid) code simulates kinetic-MHD (magneto-hydrodynamic) hybrid models of variuos flavours, combining conforming finite element methods (finite element exterior calculus, FEEC) with particle-in-cell (PIC) methods.

+The low-level routines feature:

+- B-spline bases of degree $k<5$ and commuting projectors for the 3D de Rham complex
+- Periodic and Dirichlet boundary conditions
+- Regular $C^1$-mappings to single patch
+- Local projection operators (quasi-interpolation)

+The STRUPHY code features:

+- Linear MHD equations with nonlinear coupling to full-orbit Vlasov equation
+- Implicit time stepping

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites